 The Secretariat will acknowledge receipt of a review request within five (5) working days and send a copy of the request to all parties to the case.

 The Secretariat will notify the Board of a request for procedural review and call for the formation of a Review Committee (the Committee).
-The Committee will consist of three members (one government, one non-government, plus one additional member with either a civil society or union background to reflect the multi-stakeholder composition of the Board).
+The Committee will consist of three members from the Board (one government, one non-government, plus one additional member with either a civil society or union background to reflect the multi-stakeholder composition of the Board).
 Board members may volunteer themselves or their proxies to participate in the Committee.
 Where there is a surplus of volunteers, the Chair has the discretion to select from the volunteers retaining the composition of; one government, one non-government and one additional member with either a civil society or union background.

 Board members or proxies who have a conflict of interest should not volunteer for the Committee.
 Where a majority of the Board considers a volunteer has a relevant conflict of interest, the volunteer may not sit on the Committee.
 If suitable representation cannot be drawn from the Board or proxies, then members of the Board may nominate one or more external candidates for the Committee.
 The external candidate/s must be agreed by majority of the Board.